VanessaAoki/Enumerable-Methods/README.md

 ### Prerequisites
 To run this project, you need a computer with Ruby installed.
+> If you are uncertain on how to install Ruby, check out this [tutorial](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming) made by The Odin Project.

 ### Setup
 1- Clone the repository:
 ```
 https://github.com/VanessaAoki/Enumerable-Methods.git
 ```
-2 - Execute the file using ruby enumerables.rb on the terminal.
+2 - Execute the file by using '$ ruby enumerables.rb' on the terminal.

 ## Author